What if we need to postpone or cancel our appointment?

 What are the costs involved?

-Full details of our fee structure are available elsewhere on our website or please call us on 01278 429089.
+Full details of our fee structure are available here or please call us on 01278 429089.

 What should we expect at an initial assessment?